Who Are We?

-Recognizing that children have varying behaviors, it is the goal of staff at The Children’s Place to work with these behaviors in a positive and supportive manner.
+Recognizing that children have varying behaviours, it is the goal of staff at The Children’s Place to work with these behaviours in a positive and supportive manner.
 This will be done in a way that respects the rights of the child and continues to teach the child that they have choices.
 We are individuals with a need to control our own lives, in at least some things.
-This recognition and acceptance of “Own Behavior” benefits our ability to negotiate positive outcomes, reinforce acceptable behaviors and reduce stress related to conflict.
+This recognition and acceptance of “Own Behaviour” benefits our ability to negotiate positive outcomes, reinforce acceptable behaviors and reduce stress related to conflict.

-By getting into the habit of reviewing our own attitudes to a child’s behavior, first we develop the habit of consistency in how we deal with and react to behaviors.
-We also become more aware of the frequency in the same child and because we review our attitudes, we can become more successful in recognizing why this behavior may be occurring i.e. tired, stress, provoked, sick
+By getting into the habit of reviewing our own attitudes to a child’s behaviour, first we develop the habit of consistency in how we deal with and react to behaviours.
+We also become more aware of the frequency in the same child and because we review our attitudes, we can become more successful in recognizing why this behaviour may be occurring i.e. tired, stress, provoked, sick

 Parent engagement and communication

 The Children’s Place encourages an open-door policy.
-Families are welcome at all times.
+Families are always welcome.
 We practice open communication, so that information gets shared to families, through daily observations, family events, social media updates, and ongoing website management.
 We are committed to delivering flexible, affordable, high quality childcare that is progressive and responsive to the changing needs of our families, which we believe, gives a parent peace of mind while their children are in our care.